 The National Highway Traffic Safety Administration (NHTSA) reports that were 9.4 million traffic crashes in 2010.
 When a vehicle hits another vehicle in transport on its side its categorized as a side impact crash.
 Side impact collisions pose a safety risk to the driver and the other occupants in the vehicle.
 It is not uncommon for vehicle occupants to suffer serious injuries in these types of crashes.
 According to the Insurance Institute for Highway Safety, approximately 25 percent of vehicle occupant fatalities are the result of side impact collisions.

 If you or a family member has sustained an injury in a Tennessee side impact crash, you may have grounds for legal action.
-Contact a knowledgeable car accident lawyer today to discuss your legal options.
+Contact a knowledgeable car accident lawyer in Knoxville today to discuss your legal options.

 To learn more about legal claims regarding side impact crashes, complete the contact form on the right.